SPECFEM/specfem2d/README_MANUAL.txt

 The SEM is a continuous Galerkin technique, which can easily be made discontinous;
 it is then a particular case of the discontinuous Galerkin technique, with optimized efficiency because of its tensorized basis functions.
+In particular, it can accurately handle very distorted mesh elements.
 Note that in many (most?) geological models in the context of seismic wave propagation studies (except for fault dynamic rupture studies) a discontinous mesh is not needed because material property contrasts are not drastic and thus a continuous formulation is sufficient.